Measure of tripartite quantum correlation in multiqubit symmetric pure state: 1 INTRODUCTION

-Quantum entanglement in multi-particle systems is an important topic of research over the last two decades.
+Quantum correlation in multi-particle systems is an important topic of research over the last two decades.
 A lot of work has been done in this direction [1-25].
-The works of Wootters \cite{Wootters2, Hill}, Peres \cite{Peres} and Horodecki \cite{Horodecki2}, and several other researchers have given a strong understanding of quantum entanglement in bipartite states \cite{Horodecki}.
-But, quantum entanglement in multi-particle systems is yet to be completely understood.
+The works of Wootters \cite{Wootters2, Hill}, Peres \cite{Peres} and Horodecki \cite{Horodecki2}, and several other researchers have given a strong understanding of quantum correlation in bipartite states \cite{Horodecki}.
+But, quantum correlation in multi-particle systems is yet to be completely understood.

 In this paper we consider an arbitrary symmetric pure state of $N$ correlated two-level atoms (qubits) and calculate the third order moments of the collective pseudo-spin operators in mutually perpendicular directions in a plane perpendicular to the collective mean pseudo-spin vector.
-We find that all possible bipartite correlation terms among the atoms cancel out.
-We are left with only the tripartite correlation terms.
+Calculation of third order moments of the collective pseudo-spin operators is necessary because the third order moments of the collective pseudo-spin operators of $N$ two-level atoms reveal the tripartite (three particle) quantum correlations among the atoms.
+After calculating the third order moments we find that all possible bipartite (two particle) correlation terms among the atoms cancel out and we are left with only the tripartite correlation terms.
 This helps to extract out the tripartite correlation terms among the $N$ atoms and propose a measure of tripartite quantum correlations among the atoms.
+The second order moments of the collective pseudo-spin operators are made up of only the bipartite quantum correlation terms among the atoms.
+The fourth and higher order moments contain the fourth order and higher order correlation terms among the atoms.
+So, to concentrate only on the tripartite correlations among the atoms, we calculate the third order moments of the collective pseudo-spin operators.

 The computation of higher order moments and study of higher order squeezing have already been discussed in the context of degenerate parametric down-conversion, harmonic generation and resonance fluoresence from an atom in Ref. \cite{Hong}.
 In the above mentioned three situations the higher order moments have been computed for the electric field operators of the radiation field.
-In this paper we calculate third order moments of the spin operators for the atoms and use it to quantify tripartite entanglement.
-The motivation for the calculation of third order moments also lies on the fact that, third order moments solely reveal the tripartite quantum correlations among the atoms.
+In this paper we calculate third order central moments of the spin operators for the atoms and use it to quantify tripartite quantum correlation.
+The motivation for the calculation of third order central moments also lies on the fact that, third order central moments solely reveal the tripartite quantum correlations among the atoms.